Iamthelaw/notes/✅ code-complete.md

 #### Use Caching

-As with other optimization tech- niques, caching adds complexity and tends to be error-prone.
+As with other optimization techniques, caching adds complexity and tends to be error-prone.

 ### 26.4 Expressions